pingcap/docs-dm/en/config-overview.md

 ### DM task configuration file

-`task.yaml` is the configuration file for the data replication task .
+`task.yaml` is the configuration file for the data replication task.
 For more details, refer to [Task Configuration File](task-configuration-file.md).

 ### Data replication task creation